joelek/ts-autoguard/readme.md

 Template project with working client and server now available at https://github.com/joelek/autoguard-template.

-## Sponsorship

-The continued development of this software depends on your sponsorship.
-Please consider sponsoring this project if you find that the software creates value for you and your organization.

-The sponsor button can be used to view the different sponsoring options.
-Contributions of all sizes are welcome.

-Thank you for your support!

 ## Background

 JSON is a standardized and commonly used format for which JavaScript runtimes contain built-in serialization functionality.
 The TypeScript return type of the deserialization function `JSON.parse()` is `any` since there is no way for the TypeScript compiler to know what the serialized data consists of.
 The TypeScript `any` type is flexible and unsurprisingly allows you to treat it as anything.
 This is both extremely useful and incredibly dangerous for the runtime safety of an application.